Brian Farkas ’10

 Brian Farkas ’10 was elected to Vassar’s Board of Trustees in 2018.
 He also serves as Vice President of the Alumnae/i Association.

 Outside of his law practice, Brian is passionate about higher education.
-He is an adjunct professor at Cardozo School of Law, where he teaches courses on arbitration, mediation, and dispute resolution.
-Multiple graduating classes have voted him “Best Adjunct Professor,” an award he received most recently in 2022.
+He is an adjunct professor at Cardozo School of Law, where he teaches courses on arbitration, mediation, negotiation, and legal writing.
+Five graduating classes have voted him “Best Adjunct Professor,” an award he received most recently in 2024.
 He is also an adjunct professor at the City University of New York (CUNY), where he teaches undergraduate courses on American law, negotiation, and conflict resolution.

 My six-word story